BlackbitDigitalCommerce/pimcore-data-director/README.md

 * Import / Export data to SAP, Infor, Webware, JTL etc.
 * Automatically export e-commerce data to online shops like BigCommerce, Shopware, xt:commerce, Shopify etc. when corresponding data objects get saved in Pimcore
-* Import / Export BMEcat
+* Import / Export BMEcat (in general or for platforms like Mercateo, PSG, Wucato)
 * Import / Export content from / to Wordpress, Hubspot, Typo3
 * Import / Export customer-related data to CRM systems
 * Export e-commerce related information to Hubspot to automate email marketing
 * Create product feeds for marketplace syndicators like ProductsUp, Channable etc.
 * Create exports feeds for SaaS search providers like FactFinder, Doofinder etc.
 * Export product data to be used in InDesign for product catalogs, datasheets etc.
-* Create product feeds for Google Shopping, Facebook etc.
+* Create product feeds for Google Shopping / Merchant Center, Facebook etc.
 * Import product data from Icecat
 * Synchronize asset file folder / DAM system with Pimcore assets
 * Implement data quality checks incl. notification
 * Create REST APIs for reading / writing information from / to Pimcore
 * Automatic translation with DeepL / AWS Translate
+* Connect to translation providers like Trados
 * Automatic text generation with artificial intelligence (OpenAI.com API)

 ## Advantages compared to other Pimcore import plugins